top of page

 Signing a will document

-What is a charitable bequest?
+What is a Charitable Bequest?

 A charitable bequest is a gift left to a nonprofit organization through a will or trust.
 It is a popular legacy giving option because it allows donors to support causes they care about without affecting their current financial situation.